born2net/Angular-kitchen-sink/Readme.md

 - Theme service (supports 3 themes including Lite, Dark and Polymer)
 - Pipes including grid sort and character counter
 - Interfaces
+- Gulp tasks for dev / prod, doc gen and more
 - UI data binding / uni and 2 way
 - Document generation
 - and much more...